!—- ShareThis BEGIN -—> <!—- ShareThis END -—>

-Edible parts: Leaves, stems and roots.
+Leaves, stems and roots are edible.
 Young leaves are preferable however, no matter how far into the growing season be sure to remember that until dried or cooked, stinging nettle leaves will have those stinging hairs – never eat them raw!
 Nettles make an excellent spinach substitute and can also be added to soups and stews.
 Nettle beer is brewed from the young shoots.
 Nettle root is used for medicinal purposes including enlarged prostate and when there is difficulty in urination due to BPH.
 Nettle tea made from the root can help urinary ailments.
 Tea made from the leaves is rich in iron and can aid coagulation and the formation of hemoglobin.

 False Nettle, White Dead-Nettle.